yast/yast-network/doc/features.md

 Devices
 =======

-- allows to setup it without setup (for bondings), dhcp or static ( with ip, hostname, mask )
+- allows to setup it without setup (for bondings), dhcp or static ( with ip, hostname, mask and iBFT )
+- manage udev names, allowing renaming of devices when needed
+- blinking of device via ethtool for easier device identification
 - allows to add additional ips to device
 - supported devices: eth, wlan, token ring, infiniband, tun, tap, bridge,vlan, bond, arcnet, bluetooth, dummy, fddi, usb, myrinet (usb and bluetooth looks strange )
 - for eth and token ring - allow to specify kernel module needed for device, if it is pcmci or usb and ethtool options